AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/token_server_android.md

 ### Test your implementation

-Build and run the project in your Android simulator in the local machine to perform the following actions:
+Build and run the project in your Android simulator in the local machine to perform the following actions.
+Ensure the API level of the simulator matches the target API level of the project.
 - Successfully joining a channel.
 - Renewing a token every 10 seconds.